Skip to main content

 I drove all along the Mesa Top Ruins road and was able to view a few of these beautiful cliff dwellings from a distance as the sun set.

-I stayed the night at the Far View Lodge, which is in the middle of the park in a a very remote, but beautiful location.
+I stayed the night at the Far View Lodge, which is in the middle of the park in a very remote, but beautiful location.
 This is the first time during this trip that I stayed at a national park lodge.
 Many of the national parks have these beautiful lodges at the perfect locations, deep inside the parks.
 They are somewhat expensive, but I think the experience is well worth it.

 For me the additional motivation to stay at the lodge was the availability of a Tesla destination charger, which was a must have because there are no superchargers close by.
 The Lodge did not have good WiFi and spotty cell phone network, so I was cutoff from the rest of the world.
 I wish there had been a better connection to my sweetheart on this special day ...